RalphXent/Calculator/README.md

 # Calculator
- A simple calculator made with React
+ A simple calculator app made with React